jkennedy14/aws_agent/README.md

 #### Extensibility

-We are able to scale the number of intents within the system simply by expanding the model's prompt template.
+We are able to scale the number of intents within the system simply by expanding the model's prompt template and creating the associated actions within the application.
 Should the number of intents become large, it may become appropriate to implement a series of routers chained - ex first router routes to a cli decision engine --> engine routes to correct cli call.
 This would reduce the average # tokens per LLM call vs storing everything in one large prompt (saving on latency and cost).

 With a more thorough AWS data source, the system would be able to identify optimal infrastructure with more parameters (ex # GPUs) with minor modifications to the application.